Christmas 2025Order now for delivery from 8th January 2026 onwards.More>

 Unlike many garden centres and online retailers, the vast majority of our fruit trees are grown in the UK.
 Find out more.

-In addition, all our trees are certified under the Plant Healthy scheme, supervised by the Plant Health Alliance.
+All our trees are certified under the Plant Healthy scheme, supervised by the Plant Health Alliance.
 Other stakeholders include Defra and the RHS.
-The scheme aims to improve UK biosecurity by setting standards for all growers and retailers involved in selling plants in the UK.
-Find out more
+Find out more.

 Guaranteed fruit trees

-When you buy your fruit tree from Orange Pippin Fruit Trees we guarantee it for the first season in your garden whilst it gets established.
-If it doesn't grow successfully, we'll either replace it the following season or offer a refund - subject to some conditions.
+When you buy your fruit tree from Orange Pippin Fruit Trees we guarantee it for the first season in your garden while it gets established.
+If it doesn't grow successfully, we'll either replace it the following season or offer a refund, subject to some conditions.
 Find out more.

 More about apple trees

-Apple trees are generally easy to grow, and because there are so many apple varieties there is invariably a good choice for almost any growing situation, from cool temperate to subtropical.
+Apple trees are generally easy to grow, and because there are so many apple varieties there is invariably a good choice for almost any growing situation.

 Apples display perhaps a greater range of flavours, appearance, and texture than any other tree fruits.
-This diversity makes apples a particularly satisifying fruit for home cultivation.
-Without much difficulty (or space) one can grow a number of different apple trees which will keep a family supplied with fresh apples from mid-summer to late autumn, and with a good spread of flavours and uses.
+This diversity makes apples a particularly satisfying fruit for home cultivation.
+Without much difficulty (or space) you can grow a number of different apple trees which will keep a family supplied with fresh apples from mid-summer to late autumn, and with a good spread of flavours and uses.

 Pages you viewed